 - Have a look at the new rotor.
-You will find on its circumference a small pressed in line.
+You will find on its circumference a small line.
 That is an ignition marking.
-It is durable, but not well visible, so better high lighten it with some marker pen. - Before setting the rotor, please check that its magnets have not collected any screws or other parts which would damage it during run.
+As it will not be visible once the rotor is in place, transpose it to the top of the drum wall (marker pen).